Alina Zagitova: 2018–19 season: World champion

 At the 2019 Russian Championships, Zagitova comfortably placed first in the short program.
 However, she did not have a successful free skate, falling twice and struggling during her choreographic sequence.
 She placed twelfth in the free skate, and fifth overall.
 She was still granted an automatic place on the Russian team for the European Championships because the top three skaters were junior competitors and were thus ineligible for the team.
 At the 2019 European Championships, she placed first in the short program despite an under-rotation on her triple loop.
 She fared poorly in the free skate, falling once and under-rotating or downgrading the majority of her jumping passes, which led to her placing fourth in the free skate, and second overall, behind teammate Sofia Samodurova.

-Following the European Championships, Zagitova was chosen to represent Russia at the 2019 World Championships in Saitama, Japan, alongside Samodurova and Evgenia Medvedeva.
-Zagitova delivered a clean skate in the short program and received a season best score of 82.08, which was more than five points ahead of Kaori Sakamoto, who placed second.
+Following the European Championships, Zagitova was chosen to represent Russia at the 2019 World Championships in Saitama, Japan, alongside Samodurova and Medvedeva.
+Zagitova delivered a clean skate in the short program and received a season best score of 82.08, which was more than five points ahead of Sakamoto, who placed second.
 Two days later, she performed a clean free program, receiving a score of 155.42, the highest of the day.
 With a combined score of 237.50, she was almost thirteen points clear of the rest of the field and won the World title.
 She became the first skater in women's singles to win the World Championships the season after winning the Olympic Games since Katarina Witt did so in 1985.
-Additionally, with this victory, she became the second women's singles skater after Yuna Kim to achieve a Super Slam, meaning she won all major international competitions at the junior and senior levels.
+Additionally, with this victory, she became the second women's singles skater after Kim to achieve a Super Slam, meaning she won all major international competitions at the junior and senior levels.